 1. Company accounts

-Magento 2 B2B User Guide will give a detailed introduction of Company Accounts
+Below we will give a detailed introduction of Company Accounts

 The Companies Grid records all active company accounts and pending requests, in any case of status setting.
-Besides, it also gives required tools to form and control company accounts.
+Besides, it also gives the required tools to form and control company accounts.
 You can use the standard grid controls to filter the list and modify the column format.

 To have a view of a list of column depictions, access the Column Depictions in Overseeing Company Accounts.